Chef Darren MacLean at Shokunin, Calgary

 Artistically presented seafood.

-Photographing Darren Shokunin
+Photographing Darren at Shokunin

 Watching Darren’s attention to detail made him a joy to photograph.